 All Edge models use a 2.0-litre TDCi diesel and feature All Wheel Drive.
-You'll pay from around £30,000 for the entry-level 'Zetec' 180PS version and there are also 'Sport', 'Titanium' and 'Vignale' Edge 180PS variants on offer at prices up to £40,000.
-Plus there's the option of a 6-speed Powershift auto gearbox.
+You'll pay from around £30,000 for the entry-level 'Zetec' 180PS version.
+You'll need a budget of around £35,000 if you want this engine in pokier 210PS guise.
+There are three trim levels, 'Zetec', 'Titanium'; and 'Sport' and on the 210PS version, you get a 6-speed Powershift auto gearbox.

 The Edge is well-equipped as standard, offering Active Noise Control, Pedestrian Detection, a Ford DAB Audio system with SYNC 2 connectivity, privacy glass and 19in alloy wheels.
 The car debuts a segment-first 'Pre-Collision Assist with Pedestrian Detection' system.
 This is a camera- and radar-based set-up that can operate at speeds from 5mph to 110mph to detect vehicles and people in the road ahead.
 The system can automatically apply the brakes if a potential collision is detected and the driver does not respond to warnings.
 Plus there's the option of a Front Wide View Camera, which makes restricted visibility junctions or parking spaces easier to negotiate.